amala2895/galaxy-zoo/README.md

 Batch Normalization is used in all convolution layers.

 Layer 5 - Dense layer whose input is 128 x 5 x 5 flattened vector and output is 1024.
 Dropout of 0.3 probability is applied.

-Model_All_Questions.py
+ReLu nonliniearity was applied.

+Layer 6 - Dense layer whose input is 1024 vector and output is 512.
+Dropout of 0.3 probability is applied.
+ReLu nonliniearity was applied.

+Layer 6 - Dense layer whose input is 512 vector and output is 37.

+After this layer the 37 answer probabilities are normalized question wise.
+This is done to make the sum of probabilities approximate 1 for answers of each question.

+# Our Approach
+Based on our two approches the model and its run changes as follows-

+**Approach 1

+We find probability for answer to every question considering the given dependency of questions.
+Given an image we predict the probability of getting to each node of the decision tree from the root

+So for this approach we need to multiply the probabilities of answer of previous questions that lead to the current question with all answer probabilities of current question.
+For example question 2 is asked if answer of question 1 is 2nd answer.
+So we multiply the probability of question 1's 2nd answer with all of question 2's answers.
+And since certain questions like question 1 and question 6 are asked in all cases their answers can be kept as is.

+Model_All_Questions.py- This file has the model for approach 1.
+GalaxyZooAllQuestions.py - This file is used to load data and train the model for approach 1.

+**Aproach 2

+We find probability of answer to every question individually.
+Given an image, we predict the probability of each answer to all questions in the decision tree

+For this approach